stackforge/libra/doc/config.rst

    .. option:: -p <PID>, --pid <PID>

       Name of the PID file to use.
-Default is:
+The default is */var/run/libra/libra_name.pid*, where "name" is the utility's
-      */var/run/libra/libra_worker.pid*
+      short name (like "api", "mgm", or "worker").

    .. option:: --syslog